 When low testosterone is actually a simple vitamin problem

-Vitamin D is one of the most researched and talked about nutrients, and well it should be.
+Vitamin D is one of the most researched and talked-about nutrients, and well, it should be.
 Why?
-One reason is its long arm of influence: It has an impact on numerous essential bodily functions and conditions.
-Scientists keep discovering more information about how this unique vitamin — which is the only one the body produces by exposing the skin to sunlight — can affect our health.
+One reason is its long reach: it affects numerous essential bodily functions and conditions.
+Scientists keep discovering more about how this unique vitamin — the only one the body produces by exposing the skin to sunlight — can affect our health.

-Another reason why this nutrient is a hot topic is that vitamin D deficiency is common which, given its critical role in overall health, is a big concern.
+Another reason this nutrient is a hot topic is that vitamin D deficiency is common, which, given its critical role in overall health, is a major concern.
 I’m most interested in vitamin D for yet another reason: its involvement in increasing testosterone levels in men, as well as other general preventative health benefits.

-Before I tackle the relationship between vitamin D and testosterone, I need to address several basics, which will clarify the bond between this vitamin and T.
+Before I tackle the relationship between vitamin D and testosterone, I need to address a few basics that will clarify the link between this vitamin and T.

 Vitamin D: The basics behind the lost cure

-Vitamin D is a fat-soluble vitamin, which means it is absorbed through the small intestine with dietary fat and is stored in body tissues.
+Vitamin D is a fat-soluble vitamin, meaning it is absorbed through the small intestine along with dietary fat and is stored in body tissues.

 The best way to get vitamin D is from skin exposure to sunlight.
 That’s when a fascinating transformation process begins.
 When ultraviolet B rays hit your skin, a type of cholesterol naturally found in the skin, called 7-dehydrocholesterol, absorbs the ultraviolet B rays and is converted to cholecalciferol, the pre-vitamin form of vitamin D3.
 Cholecalciferol is transported to your liver, where it is metabolized and transformed into hydroxyvitamin D, aka 25-hydroxyvitamin D or 25(OH)D. The kidneys then convert the 25(OH)D into dihydroxyvitamin D, aka 25(OH)2D, the form of vitamin D your body can use.

-The required amount of “skin exposure” is different for different people, but generally, the body can produce 10,000 to 20,000 IU of vitamin D in the amount of time it takes for your skin to turn pink.
+The required amount of “skin exposure” varies by person, but generally, the body can produce 10,000 to 20,000 IU of vitamin D in the time it takes for your skin to turn pink.
 You get the most bang for your buck when exposing a large area of unprotected skin (no sunscreen), such as your back, rather than just your face or arms.
 Factors such as time of day (best exposure time is between 10 AM and 3 PM), number of times per week of exposure (at least two to three times), skin type, where you live and age (older skin does not synthesize the vitamin well) also have an impact on the amount of vitamin D your body makes.

 Vitamin D is also available from two other sources: diet and supplements.
 When you eat foods that contain vitamin D (e.g., fish such as salmon and herring, fortified beverages such as orange juice and non-dairy drinks, fortified cereals) or take vitamin D supplements, your gut sends the vitamin to your liver, where it is transformed into an active form.
 However, it’s not feasible to get all the vitamin D you need from food, so unless you are spending enough time outdoors year-round, you will likely need to take a vitamin D3 supplement.